Skip to main content

 info

 Apply this configuration during the initial installation process or when upgrading the platform.
-Include it in your vcluster-platform.yaml file or pass it as a value to the Helm install/upgrade command.
+Include it in your vcluster-platform.yaml file or pass it as a value to the Helm install or upgrade command.

 If the loftHost is not configured in the platform settings, a random domain is automatically provisioned.
 You can retrieve this domain from the loft-router-domain secret located in the installation namespace.
 This domain is essential for accessing the platform interface and configuring other services.